Loud Night: Production

+A Christmas special, "Loud Night" was directed by series creator Seth MacFarlane and written by Julius Sharpe.
+Dennis is credited as being portrayed by Bobby Strom in the episode, but it has been assumed that MacFarlane is actually the voice actor, with one critic suggesting Bobby Strom could be a pseudonym.
+Marissa Shankar, who had only appeared in several indie films before Ted, makes her third and final appearance as Sarah during the series' first season in "Loud Night", later returning for one episode in season 2.
 In an interview with Comic Book Resources, Scott Grimes, who plays Matty, discussed the episode, stating it was "no different" from the rest of the series in terms of vulgarity.
-He asserted the episode wasn't meant to alienate the audience, as serious moments were always followed by a joke.
+He asserted the episode was not meant to alienate the audience, as serious moments were always followed by a joke.
 To emphasize how the episode aligns with the series, Grimes quipped that he had to "call his mother" after reading every script because of their vulgarity, and that "Loud Night" was no different.
 Alanna Ubach claims that the scene where Susan walks in on Blaire making out with Sarah was her favorite to film.
 She mentioned it required being done "over and over and over again" to be completed.
-The script didn't call for Susan to visibly enjoy watching them kiss, but Ubach improvised her reactions, which turned out to be "funny".
+The script did not call for Susan to visibly enjoy watching them kiss, but Ubach improvised her reactions, which turned out to be "funny".

-The church singing scene featured a real choir.
-They, along with Ubach, prerecorded the scene in Studio City, Los Angeles, then filmed it at a real parish in Pasadena.
 Like the rest of the series, "Loud Night" was shot using Viewscreen; MacFarlane was able to act live with the cast as Ted due to Viewscreen, a technology that allows the production crew to visualize what Ted will look like in each scene in real time.